It’s Not Who You Know — It’s Who Knows You: Employee Social Capital and Firm Performance

 58 Pages Posted: 8 Feb 2021 Last revised: 10 Jul 2022

 Date Written: March 15, 2020

 We show that the social capital embedded in employees’ networks enhances firm performance and provide evidence on the mechanism.
 Using novel data from a professional networking app, we measure a firm’s social capital derived from employees’ connections with external stakeholders.
 The directed nature of connections allows for identifying whether one party in a connection is more valued.
-Results show that firms with more employee social capital perform better.
-The positive effect arises primarily from employees being valued by others.
+Results show that firms with more employee social capital perform better; the positive effect stems primarily from employees being valued by others.
 We provide causal evidence exploiting the enactment of a government regulation that imparted a negative shock to networking with specific sectors and provide evidence on the mechanisms.